 On Arch Linux:

-In Arch Linux and its derivatives like Antergos and Manjaro LInux, we can do this using "pacman" command:
+In Arch Linux and its derivatives like Antergos and Manjaro LInux, we can do this using "pacman" command like below:

 On Fedora / RHEL / CentOS / Scientific Linux:

-In RPM based Linux distributions like Fedora, RHEL and its clones like CentOS, Scientific Linux, we can find out if a package is installed using "rpm" command.
+In RPM based Linux distributions such as Fedora, RHEL and RHEL clones like CentOS, Scientific Linux, we can find out if a package is installed using "rpm" command as shown below.

 To list all installed packages, run: